sh1katagana1/osint/domain-osint.md

 [StatCrop](https://www.statscrop.com/) Statistics on a site. \
 [Tiny Scan](https://www.tiny-scan.com/) Another powerful URL scan tool that provides comprehensive information about any given URL.
 Get insights into IP address, location, screenshots, technology stack, performance metrics, and more. \
 [Who Is Hosting This](https://whoishostingthis.com/) Find out who is hosting a URL. \
-[BuiltWith](https://builtwith.com) You can use BuiltWith Relationships tab to find subdomains based on similar analytic tags
+[BuiltWith](https://builtwith.com) You can use BuiltWith Relationships tab to find subdomains based on similar analytic tags \
+[Pentest-Tools](https://pentest-tools.com/information-gathering/find-subdomains-of-domain?view_report=true) This has a limited free light scan for subdomains. \
+[Columbus Project](https://columbus.elmasy.com/) One of the better subdomain searches.
+You can use the API too via terminal: curl -H "Accept: text/plain" "https://columbus.elmasy.com/lookup/example.com" > example.txt